Market Regimes and Asset Behavior

 The inflation backdrop matters because it changes whether markets focus mainly on earnings and growth or become more dominated by rates, valuation pressure, and cross-asset repricing.
 When inflation is stable, leadership can remain broader and more cyclical.
 When inflation becomes volatile, pricing often turns more correlation-driven and rate-sensitive.

-Changes in growth conditions also alter asset behavior, especially through earnings expectations, cyclical participation, and the market’s tolerance for risk.
+Changes in growth regime also alter asset behavior, especially through earnings expectations, cyclical participation, and the market’s tolerance for risk.
 Strong growth with stable inflation does not produce the same behavior as strong growth with rising inflation, just as a slowdown under easy liquidity does not look like a slowdown under tight financing conditions.

-How asset behavior usually changes when regimes shift
+What usually changes first when regimes shift

 Leadership is often one of the first things to change.
 Some regimes reward cyclical exposure, duration, and broad participation, while others reward defensiveness, liquidity resilience, and stronger balance sheets.
 The important question is not only whether prices are rising or falling, but which assets consistently lead, which lag, and whether participation is broad or narrow.